 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception school year.
 In our school, children join our EYFS for their reception year after attending several different settings for their pre-school years.
-At St. John’s CE Primary School we follow the Statutory Framework for the Early Years Foundation Stage. and suport children through the Development Matters statements.
+At St. John’s CE Primary School we follow the Statutory Framework for the Early Years Foundation Stage and support children through the Development Matters statements.
 Our school ethos underpins everything we do in EYFS and beyond.

 Our focus is to secure learning and development in the three prime areas of learning- personal, social and emotional development; communication and language; and physical development as well as begin teaching children through the four specific areas of learning- literacy; mathematics; expressive arts and design; and understanding the world.